Treasure Planet: Battle at Procyon: Gameplay

+Modes

 Campaign

-Five years after the events of Treasure Planet, Jim Hawkins graduates from the Royal Navy Academy and becomes commander of an Imperial patrol ship.
+Five years after the events of Treasure Planet, Jim Hawkins graduates from the Royal Navy Academy and becomes commander of an Imperial patrol boat.
 As Jim patrols various sectors of the Etherium, Her Majesty's Empire is in the process of negotiating peace with the Procyons, raccoon-like warriors who have been at war with the Empire for centuries.
 They send a diplomatic fleet under the command of Procyon diplomat Evar to Parliament, the centre of government and home of the Queen, for the peace talks.
 However, bizarre and almost unstoppable iron ships nicknamed Ironclads wreak havoc in Imperial territory, and pirate raids are a constant.

 During his patrols, Jim discovers his old friend Long John Silver's flagship is in command of the pirates aiding the Ironclads.
 After missing out on a chance to join the fleet scouring the Frontier for Ironclads, Jim is sent to investigate Ironclad activity after finding one apparently lost deep in Empire territory.
 After locating and destroying an Ironclad base hidden in a nebula, he discovers the Ironclads are Procyon vessels, meant to draw the Navy fleets to the Frontier, allowing the "Diplomatic" Fleet to kidnap the Queen unhindered.
 Jim is ordered to warn the Empire of the Procyon trap.

 They are soon intercepted by Silver's pirate fleet.
 Jim pursues Silver to a pirate fortress, where he discovers two identical command ships, both commanded by a Silver.
 Jim learns that Silver was captured by a robot doppelgänger, who has been aiding the Procyons in his name.
 Together, they destroy the false Silver.
 Silver regains command of his fleet, and, together with Jim's fleet, rush back to Parliament to stop the Procyons.
 They arrive at Parliament, only to find the Procyons have already sprung their trap.
 A massive battle ensues, ultimately resulting in the Procyons' defeat.
 An enraged Evar attempts to take Jim down with him by ramming his ship, but Silver's badly damaged ship arrives.
 He rams Evar's flagship, and both ships are destroyed.

 The Procyons are forced into harsh peace terms thanks to their treachery, and the Empire is saved.
 Silver is presumed dead, and receives a posthumous pardon and knighthood, but Jim believes that Silver survived and is out there somewhere gathering a new fleet.